wp-plugins/juicedmetrics/readme.txt

 == Frequently Asked Questions ==

-= Does JuicedMetrics work with Wordpress? =
+= Does Juiced Metrics work with Wordpress? =

-Yes, JuicedMetrics is engineered to work with Wordpress integrations.
+Yes, Juiced Metrics is engineered to work with Wordpress integrations.

-= Will JuicedMetrics work with Wordpress? =
+= Will Juiced Metrics work with Wordpress? =

-Yes, JuicedMetrics is designed as a plugin for Wordpress.
+Yes, Juiced Metrics is designed as a plugin for Wordpress.